Health Insurance Continuation Rights – Illinois Spousal Law

 - The employer or plan administrator must notify you of your right to continue your health benefits when certain qualifying events have occurred.
 If both the state and federal laws apply to your situation, the employer or plan administrator must offer you both options.
 You must choose one or the other option.

 - Once you are offered continuation, you must elect to continue coverage within a certain time period, called the election period.
-If you don’t tell the employer you want to continue coverage before the election period expires, you may lose your right to continue coverage.
+If you don’t inform the employer you want to continue coverage before the election period expires, you may lose that right.
 If you have the option of either the state or federal continuations, once you make your choice, you can't change your decision if the election period has expired.

 - You must pay the entire premium for the coverage, including the part you used to pay as well as the part the employer paid before the qualifying event.
 In addition, you may also be required to pay an administrative fee under certain circumstances for COBRA and Spousal Continuation.